top of page

 A graduate of Louisiana State University, Rafael de Castro has worked in Business Development and Non-Profit Management for over 31 years.
 Before joining LaFASA he served as the Executive Director of Youth Oasis, a nonprofit agency that primarily operates a Homeless Shelter for youth ages 10-17 years old.
 During his time at Youth Oasis, Rafael was responsible for a complete transformation of the agency resulting in a 170% increase in provided bed-nights and the development of the gulf coast region’s first Transitional Living Program for LGBTQ homeless youth ages 16-21.
 In a previous role as Executive Director of the National Independent Nursery Furniture Association, he worked to ensure safer sleeping environments for infants by serving as a member of the CPSC Infant Bedding Task Force Committee and participating in ASTM subcommittees to establish the ASTM Consumer Safety Specifications for Full-Size Baby Cribs (F1169).
 Rafael is a Louisiana native and excited to lead the LaFASA team.

-Jessie Nieblas received her Master of Public Health from Tulane University in the Department of Global Community Health and Behavioral Science and her Bachelor of Arts from the University of California at Santa Barbara in Women's Studies.
-In her 10 years of work on sexual violence prevention and intervention, reproductive health and rights, and health care access, Jessie has designed, implemented, and evaluated programs; conducted outreach and engagement efforts with diverse communities; and raised funds through direct appeals, grants, and events.
-She has served as co-chair of Take Back the Night at UCSB, volunteered on RAINN's Online Hotline, and co-founded a fund to provide financial assistance to women needing reproductive health care in New Orleans.
-Jessie is a California native who enjoys travelling and cooking.
+Jessie Freire received her Master of Public Health from Tulane University in the Department of Global Community Health and Behavioral Science and her Bachelor of Arts from the University of California at Santa Barbara in Women's Studies.
+In her 20 years of work on sexual violence prevention, survivor services, and health care access, Jessie has designed, implemented, and evaluated programs; conducted outreach and engagement efforts with diverse communities; and raised funds through direct appeals, grants, and events.
+She enjoys traveling, camping and hiking, and cooking.

 Sean graduated from Loyola University in New Orleans (B.A.
 Political Science, 1996 and J.D., 2000) and was a civil litigator for 15 plus years, mostly focusing on environmental litigation.
 He was a proud member of litigation teams nominated as finalists in the Public Justice Foundation’s Trial Lawyer of the Year in both 2012 (Mingo County Coal Slurry Litigation) and 2013 (Hairston v.
 Equitable Production Company).
 He is honored to zealously advocate for survivors of sexual assault by providing direct legal services to survivors statewide, by providing technical legal assistance to LaFASA’s member sexual assault crisis centers, by providing training, education, and technical assistance to other attorneys and allied professionals with respect to the law and sexual assault, and by providing legislative advocacy to monitor state and federal legislation with the goal of protecting the rights of sexual assault survivors.